Top 10 Best UK Shares to Watch in 2024

 1. Choose a broker

 When investing in UK shares it is wise to use a regulated broker from a well-known financial authority as this will provide the highest level of safety and security.
-The Admirals Group has entities licenced by multiple top-tier regulators around the world.
+The Admiral Markets Group has entities licenced by multiple top-tier regulators around the world.
 For example, Admiral Markets UK is authorised and regulated by the UK Financial Conduct Authority (FCA).

 2. Open your account